Skip to content Skip to sidebar Skip to footer

 Dog Treats, Biscuits, or Dog Food

-Beef tallow is, in fact, healthy enrichment for homemade treats or dog biscuits.
-It offers a rich form of energy from your pets, so it can even be added for other dishes or used like a coating layer over dog biscuits.
+Beef tallow is, in fact, a healthy enrichment for homemade treats or dog biscuits.
+It offers a rich form of energy from your pets, so it can even be added to other dishes or used as a coating layer over dog biscuits.

 Tips on How to Store Beef Tallow